feltor-dev/pyFeltor/README.md

 diagnostics.
 The only downside is of course that all functions are unparallelized in python.

+As a second addition, now also Feltor's geometries extension is available in python.
+However, the geometries functions and classes are not re-implemented in python, but they are bound to python via the [pybind11](https://github.com/pybind11/pybind11) library.
+As such the corresponding C++ binding code must be compiled in order to generate the module `dg.geo`.
 ## Installation
+### The pyfeltor.dg module
 > You need python3 to install this module

 The simplest way is to install from the python package index [pypi](https://pypi.org/) via the package manager [pip](https://pip.pypa.io/en/stable/) v23.0